The default character set of OceanBase Database is utf8mb4.

 1 row in set

-You can use the SHOW CHARSET statement to view the available character sets.
+You can execute the SHOW CHARACTER SET statement to view available character sets.

 obclient [(none)]> SHOW CHARSET;